Showing posts with label China. Show all posts

 Italy PavilionThe 83-foot belltower in the World Showcase's Italy is an authentic replica of the original Campanile in St. Mark's Square.

-I walked to France where I watched a movie scene from Impressions de France including Normandy, Loire Valley, Cognac, Cannes, and Paris, the movie was about 18 minutes long.
+I walked to France, where I watched a movie scene from Impressions de France, which included Normandy, Loire Valley, Cognac, Cannes, and Paris.
+The movie was about 18 minutes long.

-The curator was French, he spoke both English and French languages.
+The curator was French, and he spoke both English and French.

-While standing in line in France, I started talking to two women from Ohio, I asked them how many more countries were there, and they said just a few more, Canada was the last one.
+While standing in line in France, I started talking to two women from Ohio.
+I asked them how many more countries were there, and they said just a few more, Canada being the last one.

-In England, I made a mask of different countries, I met three young girls two from Manchester, England, and one girl from Scotland.
-The girl from Scotland said she was going to meet her family later that year in Hawaii.
+In England, I made a mask of different countries.
+I met three young girls, two from Manchester, England, and one from Scotland.
+The girl from Scotland said she would meet her family later that year in Hawaii.

-The last country that I visited was Canada where I watched an 18-minute film about Canada narrated by Martin Short a native of Canada.
+The last country I visited was Canada, where I watched an 18-minute film about Canada narrated by Martin Short, a native of Canada.

-The two women that I had met in America were waiting for me in Canada after the film ended we all walked to an area where we could watch the Epcot Ball explode and spin in the sky.
+The two women I had met in America were waiting for me in Canada.
+After the film ended, we all walked to an area where we could watch the Epcot Ball explode and spin in the sky.

-I rode the bus to Animal Kingdom where I waited on Hannah, Katie, Hope, and Judy.
+I rode the bus to Animal Kingdom, waiting for Hannah, Katie, Hope, and Judy.

-While I was waiting for them I started talking to two women from Ohio, whose daughters had won first place in the NHCC that day.
+While waiting for them, I started talking to two women from Ohio whose daughters had won first place in the NHCC that day.

-By the time we returned to Disney Resort it was 12 P.M.
+When we returned to the Disney Resort, it was 12 P.M.
 I took a shower, talked to Vicki, and packed for our journey home tomorrow.

 Day 4: February 11, Monday, 2008

-Vickie’s mom had her clock set to go off at 2:30 A.M.
-She got up took a shower and dressed.
+Vickie's mom had her clock set to go off at 2:30 A.M.
+When she got up, she took a shower and dressed.

-I had taken a shower the night before so, I dressed and finished packing.
+I had showered the night before, so I dressed and finished packing.

-When everyone was ready, we walked to the bus that would be taking us to the airport.
+When everyone was ready, we walked to the bus that would take us to the airport.

-Everyone had to have their luggage loaded into the basement of the bus and be on the bus by 4:14 A.M.
+Everyone had to load their luggage into the bus's basement and be on the bus by 4:14 A.M.

-When we arrived at the airport everyone collected their luggage, walked to the ticket counter, checked their bags, walked to security, then to gate 28B Southwest Airlines
+When we arrived at the airport, everyone collected their luggage, walked to the ticket counter, checked their bags, went to security, and then went to gate 28B Southwest Airlines.

 We boarded the plane at 6:30 A.M. and were in the air by 6:50 A.M.